digital-synapse/astar-phaser-typescript-demo/README.md

 # progranisms
-A Phaser/Typescript project to experiment with emergent behaviors of synthetic organisms
+A Phaser/Typescript project to experiment with pathfinding and movement AI

 ## to setup